Ranjul-Arumadi/Ranjul-Arumadi/README.md

 ### Hi there I am Ranjul Arumadi👋

 - 🎓 I'm a student pursuing Btech in Computer Science Engineering.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning DSA and Web Development.

 - 📫 How to reach me: https://www.linkedin.com/in/ranjul-arumadi/